KRPH

 KRPH (99.5 MHz) is a commercial FM radio station licensed to Morristown, Arizona, and serving the northwest suburbs of Phoenix.
 It is owned by La Promize Company LLC, and currently simulcasts KNUV 1190 in Tolleson.

 KRPH has an effective radiated power (ERP) of 7,900 watts.
 A booster transmitter, dubbed KRPH-FM1, previously operated in Wittmann, Arizona.

 History

 In December 2006, ACE Radio Corporation received a construction permit to build an FM station on 99.5 in Yarnell, Arizona.
 It was then sold to Magnolia Radio.

 The station remained unbuilt until 2010, when Grupo Multimedia bought the construction permits for KRPH and KQMX in Lost Hills, California.
 By this time the CP specified operation in Morristown, closer to Phoenix.

 From August 2011 to July 2012, KRPH was silent pending a relaunch of the station by Grupo Multimedia/Deportes y Música.

+From September 2024 to February 2025, KRPH simulcasted KXEG 1280 AM Phoenix, originally broadcasting as an affiliate of MeTV Music and later as an oldies station called "The Time Machine".
+In February 2025, the station was sold to La Promize Company, LLC and now simulcasts KNUV 1190 from Tolleson.